 For those who live under a rock, Hawaii is an island.
 Actually, I’m lying.
 Hawaii is a state that is made up of a number of islands.
 You can get here by boat (normally a cruise unless you are a master sailor in which case- can we be friends?), but most people will arrive by plane.
 In my experience in planning my own trip to Hawaii, the cheapest (and fastest) airport to fly into was Honolulu Airport on Oahu.
 This is the island that I stayed on and will use for the basis of this 1 week in Hawaii article.
 While you can island hop, it can be expensive and if you only have one week in Hawaii then you may as well set up a base on one island and explore.
 There’s more than enough to see and do on Oahu and I’m sharing my favourites in this Oahu itinerary.

 As is the case with all Hawaiian Islands, the easiest way to get around is to rent a car.
-However, I know this isn’t always an option, especially for those travelling solo to Hawaii like I did.
+It allows you the most freedom and takes away any stress of time limits.
+If you are looking to rent a car, check out rental prices here.
+That being said, I know that renting a car isn’t always an option, especially for those travelling solo to Hawaii like I did.
 Don’t worry though, you won’t be stuck.
 There are ways to get around both Honolulu and the island.

 In terms of Honolulu area, if you want the easy tourist route that hits the popular spots, consider getting tickets for the Waikiki Trolley which is a hop on hop off bus.
 You can get 1,4, or 7 day passes here.